 - Avoid wearing high-heels which reduce the work of the calf muscles in returning blood to the heart.

-The most important thing to remember with varicose veins of the lower legs is that you will need to seek medical attention if your leg feels very heavy or painful with marked tenderness, swelling and a sensation of heat in the area of the thigh or calf.
+The most important thing to remember with varicose veins of the lower legs is that you will need to seek medical attention if your leg feels very heavy or painful with marked tenderness, swelling, and a sensation of heat in the area of the thigh or calf.
 If you notice calf pain that is worse when flexing your toes up, it’s worth giving your doctor or midwife a call, they may want to investigate further by doing an ultrasound to rule out thrombophlebitis (a blood clot), which requires bed rest and medication to thin the blood.
-Another precaution to note when you have varicose veins of the legs, is that massaging of the legs during this time is not advised, either self-massage or a professional one.
+Another precaution to note when you have varicose veins of the legs is that massaging of the legs during this time is not advised, either self-massage or a professional one.
 If there are any small blood clots developing, massaging that ache in your calf may dislodge the clot, sending it into the general circulation where it can cause a host of problems.

 If you have hemorrhoids, they may be confined to the anus, or protrude causing discomfort when sitting or moving your bowels.
 You may at times notice bright red blood after a bowel movement, or you may experience itching and pain.
-To minimize the development of hemorrhoids, one needs to focus on staying well hydrated, eating a diet high in fiber, fruits and vegetables and getting daily exercise.
+To minimize the development of hemorrhoids, one needs to focus on staying well hydrated, eating a diet high in fiber, fruits, and vegetables and getting daily exercise.
 Witch hazel applied to the area is soothing, or an essential oil – oil of cypress, applied with a cotton ball.
 If your hemorrhoids are severe, your doctor or midwife may advise a mild hydrocortisone cream to help reduce inflammation and swelling.

 Varicosities of the vulva may appear toward the last couple of months of your pregnancy.
 They can be quite uncomfortable and interfere with squatting, bending or rising from a seated position.
 They are not known to bleed and will resolve once the baby is born.
 In the meantime, the advice is to rest as much as possible, elevate your legs whenever possible and wear your support stockings.

 From a traditional Chinese Medicine perspective, varicose veins are the result of the Spleen failing to raise the Qi.
 The energetics of the Spleen is to hold and maintain the veins in their proper place.
-If there are also sensations of heaviness, aching and local swelling, the Qi may be stagnated.
+If there are also sensations of heaviness, aching, and local swelling, the Qi may be stagnated.
 If you have hemorrhoids with rectal bleeding or itching, this will indicate a diagnosis of Heat in the Blood or Damp-Heat affecting the Large Intestine.
 If you are diagnosed with Spleen Qi sinking, you may have a poor appetite, be bloated after eating, feel tired, with heavy limbs and loose stool.
-What we, at the Yinova Center, will offer is acupuncture to tonify the Spleen, raise Qi and move the Qi and Blood.
+What we, at the Yinova Center, will offer is acupuncture to tonify the Spleen, raise Qi, and move the Qi and Blood.
 We might use points on the back, one below your knee and one on top of your head.
 We might also apply moxa to those points to assist in raising the Qi.

 If your Chinese diagnosis is that of Damp-Heat, you may experience intense itching and swelling in the anal area.
 You may also feel pressure in your bottom and have some bright red blood in your stool.
-We will again use acupuncture to help clear heat and resolve dampness by using points we know in the foot, lower leg, back and crook of the arm.
-After acupuncture, some women report feeling better the next day, but it may take a few treatments (3-4), for a major change to be noticed.
+We will again use acupuncture to help clear heat and resolve dampness by using points we know in the foot, lower leg, back, and crook of the arm.
+After acupuncture, some patients report feeling better the next day, but it may take a few treatments (3-4), for a major change to be noticed.
 While acupuncture will not “cure” the condition it will help with the pain and can prevent a worsening of symptoms.
 Weekly treatments are recommended and if started early, acupuncture sessions can be spread out to once every 2 – 3 weeks.

 Your job in between acupuncture visits is to pay attention to your diet to prevent constipation, rest as often as possible with your legs elevated, and wear your support hose.
-When reclined, position yourself in a side lying posture, preferably the left.
+When reclined, position yourself in a side-lying posture, preferably the left.
 Also, try and avoid long periods of sitting or standing.
 You will find comfort in warm baths with the addition of Epsom salts.
 You may want to also add loganberries to your diet.
 Snacking on loganberries, a hybrid of raspberries and blackberries, can help prevent the formation of bulging veins.
 The credit goes to the fruit’s stores of rutin, a plant compound that strengthens capillary walls and improves circulation to bolster vein health.
-After all is said and done, remember, this is time limited and all of these symptoms will generally improve after giving birth.
+After all is said and done, remember, this is time-limited and all of these symptoms will generally improve after giving birth.
 If however, you still have varicose veins on your legs, there are many treatments available to correct and eliminate them.